Sarthak2578/Fingerdetection-AirCanvas/README.md

 # OpenCV and Mediapipe hand Gesture Research Modules

-This repository contains python scripts for various modules we found and developed on hand gesture recognition and interaction using OpenCV and Mediapipe.
+This repository contains python scripts for various modules we found and developed on hand gesture recognition, interaction and character prediction using OpenCV and Mediapipe.
 These modules provide a foundation for exploring various techniques and algorithms for hand gesture detection, tracking, and interacion in computer vision applications

 ## Modules
 - **Finger Count**